gonfva/gonfva.github.io/content/en/blog/2022-04-29-create-aws-account-cli.md

 source_profile = <profileoldaccount>
 ```

-and with that, this after creating some buckets
+and with that, you can do this after creating some buckets

 ```
 $ aws s3 mb test-xowit-org